 Vernal pools are the only wetland in Maine defined primarily by what breeds in them rather than by vegetation type (e.g., marshes, swamps, etc.).
-Pools must be free of permanent fish populations, so this excludes permanent ponds, streams, and beaver flowages.
+By definition, vernal pools are ephemeral, so this excludes permanent ponds, streams, and beaver flowages.